 This variant specialises in one thing only - Lurmageddon.
 If you want to run an LRM Nova Cat, you should put it on this variant.

 This variant is also convenient as you can run ATM and SRM builds with the So8 as well, though they don't really benefit from the unique quirk.

 LRMs are the only weapon that truly benefits from the So8 quirk, and this is how you build it.
 You need lots of ammo, and you need heatsinks - don't bother with artemis, LRM90 is enough damage without it and you'll be indirect firing more often than not.
 It's worth noting that indirect LRM'ing also eliminates one of the main weaknesses of the Nova Cat - its geometry.

 This can output pretty obscene damage for a 70-tonner, but your slow speed and lack of backup weapons makes it slightly tricky to manage.
 Stick with teammates who can defend you under minimum range and you should have a good time.

 While this can make use of So8 quirk on the NCT-B, it doesn't actually need it.
 Feel free to replicate this build on any Nova Cat variant.

-This So8, while not as ideal as the Prime's So8, is still capable of having at least one decent loadout for it.
+This So8, while not as ideal as the Prime's So8, is still capable of having a couple decent loadouts for it.

 There's a few ways to take advantage of the So8 quirk, this way gets you a nice mixture of DPS, heatsinks, and projectile velocity.
 It's really similar to NCT-any:Dakkavomit but you trade away better lasers to get better UACs instead, which is a questionable choice.